Prepare Azure Environment

+- Specify the correct container name under the Source: File System/Container Name field.
+By default, the container name is migrationwiz.
 This must be changed or your migration will fail.
 This must be set to match the name of the Azure container that was created on your Azure subscription when the home directories were uploaded in the previous step, under the Prepare Source File Server Environment section.
 Typically, this will match the name of the home directory, unless the home directory contained any special characters (including spaces and uppercase characters).
 In such cases, the Azure container name could be different, and so the names should be checked within Azure.
 KB005484

 - Remove access to the Source file shares.